sfu-db/dataprep/docs/source/user_guide/connector/connector.rst

 Overview
 ==========
-data_connector is a component in the dataprep library that aims to simplify the data access by providing a standard API set.
+Connector is a component in the dataprep library that aims to simplify the data access by providing a standard API set.
 The goal is to help the users skip the complex API configuration.
-We illustrate how to use data_connector library with Yelp.
+We illustrate how to use connector library with Yelp.

 Initializing a connector class for a website